georust/rinex/rinex-cli/README.md

 * Space applications :rocket:
 * Navigation :earth_americas:

-`RINEX` files are complex, several kinds exist and they differ a lot from one another.
+`RINEX` files are complex, several kinds exist, and they differ a lot from one another.
 This tool is powerful enough to manage almost all revisions and most common RINEX files, without compromising ease of use.